Stephen-Shabu/sql-projects/combined-sales-data/README.md

 ```
 ![Image of combined sales](screenshots/combinedsales.png)

-I exported the combined sales as csv file ready for it to be imported into excel for further analysis
+I exported the combined sales as csv file ready for it to be imported into Open Office for further analysis.

 ### Using the combined sales data

-Using Open Office I imported the combined sales data and created a pivot table that would allow me to extract specific data to use to generate charts and graphs
+Using Open Office I imported the combined sales data and created a pivot table that would allow me to extract specific data to generate charts and graphs.

 I created a pivot table with the month as a row field, the year as a column field and the sum of sales a data field